 Check out my blogpage which tells you when to sow seeds.

-Sow enough to produce 6 individual Tommy Toe seedlings and 3 individual Grosse Lisse seedlings arranged in 3 rows, and as soon as they open up their first set of leaves transplant them all into individual cells in a seed tray.
+Sow enough to produce 6 individual Tommy Toe seedlings and 3 individual Grosse Lisse seedlings, and as soon as they open their first set of true leaves, transplant them individually into small fibre pots.

 Provide vertical support

-for the tomatoes before and when they are big enough, plant them out in the prepared bed using a large dibber.
+Plant the tomato seedlings, when ready, in the prepared bed using a large dibber.

 the size and quality of the fruit already set.

-I always grow a few basil companion plants next to tomatoes, and apart from deterring flying pests, their leaves make a fine condiment when tomatoes are cooked or preserved.
+I always grow a few basil companion plants between my tomatoes, and apart from deterring flying pests, their leaves make a fine condiment when tomatoes are cooked or preserved.

 Harvesting and Storage.